Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 _Clear the game with no character exceeding level 30_

 While doing a single playthrough is possible for this set, many people will prefer to do this achievement on a 2nd playthrough.
 That said, most LLG guides for Final Fantasy 6 aim for level 10 or lower, so this is quite lenient compared to what is possible.
 Here are some tips that can help:
-* Run away from as many battles as you can and aim to leave the WoB with no character level 25 or higher.
+* Run away from as many battles as you can and aim to leave the WoB with all characters level 25 or lower.
+* Most bosses do not grant exp.
+Some exp is unavoidable such as the Mine Cart and Air Force sequence.
 * Put all characters in the back row to reduce damage while running away.
+Magic and special commands like Throw and Blitz will still do full damage.
 * The evade stat is bugged and uses the magic evade value instead.
 For example, Priest's Miter gives +10% to both Magic and Physical Evasion instead of only Magic.
 * Obtain the Genji Glove by rejecting Banon's offer 3 times.
 Buy two Morning Stars and equip them on Locke for big damage.